kokoido/password-manager/README.md

 ## What's Included

-- `password_manager.py` - The main script
+•`password_manager.py` : The main script
-- `words.txt` - Your word list (you need to add this)
-- `passwords.db` - Gets created when you save your first password
+•`words.txt` : Your word list (you need to add this) •`passwords.db` :  Gets created when you save your first password

 ## Author

-Built by sandman.
+Sandman.